Weeaboo420/pythonCollection/README.md

 # Python Collection
-A selection of scripts I am working on in my spare time
+A selection of scripts I am work on in my spare time.

 ## SolveMaze.py
 A small program that reads a png of a maze and tries to find a solution to it.
 Uses Dijkstra's Algorithm.
 Here's a real solved maze which took about 200 seconds to compute: